-Facebook is removing over 1,000 ad optionsbecause they were underused — some highly optimized advertising campaigns immediately became worthless.
+Facebook removed over 1,000 ad options because they were underutilized – some highly optimized ad campaigns immediately became worthless.

 Prepare for the worst case scenario at SaaS as well!
 How prepared are you through backups and interfaces if a critical service is terminated overnight or only a short period of time remains for a change?

-Of course, not all risks can be ruled out and the use of SaaS certainly makes sense in many cases – a solid SWOT analysis is also applicable to SaaS.
+Of course, not all risks can be eliminated and the use of SaaS certainly makes sense in many cases – a solid SWOT analysis is also applicable to SaaS.

 Assets for whom?

 Lean startups are in vogue: focus on the essentials, lean structures.